mingdom/omninmo/docs/cache.md

   cache:
     ttl: 86400  # Set to 24 hours (86400 seconds)
 ```

+### Market Hours Expiry
+The cache system is configured to expire data daily after market close (2PM Pacific time) to ensure we use end-of-day pricing.
+This behavior:

+- Ensures that we always have fresh data after the market closes
+- Prevents using stale data from the previous day when making trading decisions
+- Works in conjunction with the TTL setting (cache expires if either condition is met)

 ### Forcing Cache Refresh
 To force a refresh of the cache: